meilisearch/strapi-plugin-meilisearch/README.md

 strapi build
 ```

 You will need both a running Strapi app and a running MeiliSearch instance.
-For [specific version compatibiliy see this section](#-compatibility-with-meilisearch).
+For [specific version compatibility see this section](#-compatibility-with-meilisearch).

 ### 🏃‍♀️ Run MeiliSearch